We create gardens using permaculture designs that not only produce organic crops but also support and protect our local ecosystems.

 Visiting school children and others are offered the chance to plant vegetables with their own hands and have fun learning about organic gardening and producing tasty, healthy foods.
 Surprisingly, this is an experience that many children have never had before coming to Rancho Cacachilas.

-We often work with local organizations, such as Raiz de Fondo, as we research best methods and resources, and share knowledge.
+We often work with local communities and organizations as we research best methods and resources, and share knowledge.

 Other Ranching Activities